 It’s crucial for a visitor management system to streamline the visitor check-in process while increasing security and improving the protection of visitor data.

-When it comes to managing contractors, all of these issues come up and show just how much Sine has to offer the manufacturing industry.
-All corners of the industry rely on contractors for their specialized skills, but also have to be careful when it comes to the risks they may pose to employees, for example, when they’re not familiar with facility protocols.
+When it comes to managing contractors, all of these issues come up and show just how Sine can assist the manufacturing industry.
+All corners of the industry rely on contractors for their specialized skills, but also have to be careful when it comes to the risks they may pose to employees, for example, when they're not familiar with facility protocols.